By Dave Scott - 2012-9-12

 opam package manager to simplify the installation of extra packages

-git clone git://github.com/OCamlPro/opam.git cd opam make make install cd ..
+git clone https://github.com/OCamlPro/opam.git cd opam make make install cd ..

 Initialise OPAM with the default packages: